-Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Oil (Organic High Oleic Sunflower and/or Organic High Oleic Safflower Oils), Organic Soybean Oil, Organic Coconut Oil, Egg Lecithin, Contains Less than 1%: Organic Vanilla, Calcium Carbonate, Potassium Citrate, Calcium Ascorbate, Calcium Citrate, Ferrous Sulfate, Inositol, Vitamin C Palmitate, d-Alpha Tocopheryl Acetate, Natural Mixed Tocopherols, Zinc Sulfate, Niacinamide, Vitamin A, Calcium Pantothenate, Thiamin Hydrochloride, Copper Sulfate, Riboflavin, Pyridoxine Hydrochloride, Folic Acid, Vitamin K1, Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Vitamin B12.
+Ingredients: Organic Brown Rice Syrup, Organic Nonfat Milk, Organic High Oleic Oil (Organic High Oleic Sunflower and/or Organic High Oleic Safflower Oils), Organic Soybean Oil, Organic Coconut Oil, Contains Less than 1%: Organic Egg Lecithin, Organic Vanilla, Potassium Citrate, Calcium Ascorbate, Calcium Citrate, Ferrous Sulfate, Inositol, Vitamin C Palmitate, d-Alpha Tocopheryl Acetate, Natural Mixed Tocopherols, Zinc Sulfate, Egg Lecithin, Niacinamide, Vitamin A, Calcium Pantothenate, Thiamin Hydrochloride, Copper Sulfate, Riboflavin, Pyridoxine Hydrochloride, Folic Acid, Phylloquinone, Potassium Iodide, Sodium Selenate, Biotin, Vitamin D3, Vitamin B12.

 Gluten Free.
 Made without GMO ingredients.

-Contains no wheat or wheat gluten, no palm olein oil, no Martek DHA & ARA, no corn syrup, no sucrose, and no peanut.
+Contains no wheat or wheat gluten, no palm olein oil, no algal or fungal sources of DHA & ARA, no corn syrup, no sucrose, and no peanut.